History of the Chicago Bears: 1985: Super Bowl champions

-In Super Bowl XX, the Bears were enormously favored to beat their opponents, the New England Patriots.
-A week before the game, Jim McMahon allegedly made some controversial comments about New Orleans women that he death threats for, with McMahon responding by mooning a group of reporters after an injury report surfaced stating that he had suffered an injury to his buttock.
-At the same time, the NFL was cracking down on McMahon's trademark message headbands.
-However, during the game, McMahon wore a headband that said "Pete" in honor of commissioner Pete Rozelle.
-Super Bowl XX had a manic atmosphere, getting massive TV ratings and reversing a decline in NFL viewership from the previous two years.
+In Super Bowl XX, the Bears were heavily favored to beat the New England Patriots.
 The Bears started shakily as Payton fumbled deep in Bears territory.
 On the subsequent possession, the Patriots were unable to advance the football and had to settle for a field goal, taking a 3–0 lead.
-However, their lead was short-lived as the Bears struck back by scoring the next 44 points in a relentless battering of the Patriots, with a touchdown by Perry.
-The Bears won the game 46–10, capturing their first NFL championship since 1963 (three years prior to the birth of the Super Bowl) and setting Super Bowl records for points and margin of victory, with defensive end Richard Dent being named the Super Bowl MVP.
+However, their lead was short-lived as the Bears struck back by scoring the next 44 points, including a touchdown by Perry.
+The Bears won the game 46–10, capturing their first NFL championship since 1963 (three years prior to the birth of the Super Bowl), and setting Super Bowl records for points and margin of victory, with defensive end Richard Dent being named the Super Bowl MVP.